Bleskocvok/dyng/README.md

 ### What algorithms are used?

-The library currently uses a combination of these two algorithms:
+The library currently uses a combination of the two algorithms described in these papers:

 - **Foresighted Layout with Tolerance**
 Diehl S., Görg C. (2002) Graphs, They Are Changing.
 In: Goodrich M.T., Kobourov S.G. (eds) Graph Drawing.
 GD 2002.
 Lecture Notes in Computer Science, vol 2528.
 Springer, Berlin, Heidelberg
 - **Fruchterman–Reingold**
 Fruchterman, T.M., & Reingold, E.M.
 (1991).
 Graph Drawing by Force-directed Placement.
 Softw.
 Pract.
 Exp., 21, 1129-1164.

-### Is the logo supposed to represent a flame?
+### What is the little logo supposed to represent?

-Yes, it is.
+A flaming graph.

 ### Why isn't the library named dyngl instead? (`DYN`amic `G`raph `L`ayout)